amitsaha88/simple-captcha/README.md

 simple-captcha
 ==============

-Just create and customize a simple captcha in few minutes
+Just create and customize a simple captcha in few minutes without page refresh.